bradyjoslin/wasm-pack/docs/src/tutorials/hybrid-applications-with-webpack/using-your-library.md

 npm start
 ```

-Then in a web browser navigate to `http://localhost:8080` and you should be greeted
+Then in a web browser navigate to `http://localhost:8080` and you should "Hello world!" in the developer console.
-with text in the body of the page that says "Hello from Rust, WebAssembly, and Webpack!"

 If you did congrats!
 You've successfully used the rust-webpack template!